- Getting started

 - The logs are viewed in Orchestrator with the default sort order in the grid (sort by Time descending).

-However, this does not affect exported .csv file.
+However, this does not affect the database and exported .csv file.